iraf-community/iraf/test/programming.md

 end
 ```

-In that example, setting `ival` should not affect the independnetly
+In that example, setting `ival` should not affect the independently
 defined variable `gval` and vice versa:

 ```